What is the best treatment for plantar fasciitis?

 What causes plantar fasciitis?

-Excess tension and strain on the band of fascia under your foot.
-This can be worsened by overuse, weak and tight calf and intrinsic foot musculature.
+Excess tension and strain on the band of the fascia under your foot.
+This can be worsened by overuse, weak, tight calf, and intrinsic foot musculature.
 This is often symptomatic in patients with a low or high arch and poor arch support.
 Spending increased time on your feet at work or at home can also elicit plantar fasciitis symptoms.

 Can plantar fasciitis go away on its own?

 Sometimes.
 Often, patients consciously limit the irritating activity (running, hiking, etc.) and, as a result, decrease the irritation occurring in their foot.
 Oftentimes, without correction of the structural or biomechanical faults, the pain returns as you return to activity.

 How long does it take for plantar fasciitis to go away?